-The Manzanita Lake area has the best bird-watching opportunities, with pygmy and great horned owls, white-headed and downy woodpeckers, golden-crowned kinglets, and Steller's jays.
+The Manzanita Lake area has the best bird-watching opportunities, with yellow warblers, pied-billed grebes, white-headed and hairy woodpeckers, golden-crowned kinglets, and Steller's jays.
 The area is also home to rubber boas, garter snakes, brush rabbits, Sierra Nevada red foxes, black-tailed deer, coyotes, and the occasional mountain lion.

 At elevations of 6,500–8,000 feet are red fir forests populated by many of the same wildlife as the lower regions, with the addition of black-backed three-toed woodpeckers, blue grouse, snowshoe hare, pine martens, and the hermit thrush.

 Above 8,000 feet the environment is harsher, with bare patches of land between subalpine forests.
-You'll find whitebark pine, groves of mountain hemlock, and the occasional wolverine.
-Bird-watchers should look for gray-crowned rosy finches, rock wrens, pikas, golden eagles, falcons, and hawks.
+You'll find whitebark pine, groves of mountain hemlock, small pikas, yellow-bellied marmots, and the occasional black bear.
+Bird-watchers should look for gray-crowned rosy finches, rock wrens, golden eagles, falcons, and hawks.
 California tortoiseshell butterflies are found on the highest peaks.
 If you can visit in winter, you'll see one of the park's most magnificent seasonal sights: massive snowdrifts up to 30 and 40 feet high.

 Need a break from the big city?
 View 42-hour itineraries from 13 cities.More